 Maybe you’ve been eyeing a Federal-style townhouse in Savannah, Georgia, or perhaps it’s a mid-century modern with a famed story in Palm Springs, California.
-Before you make a down payment on a historic home, or dream up some renovation plans, you’ll need to take a few things into consideration.
+Before you make a down payment on a historic home or start renovation plans, you’ll need to take a few things into consideration.

 The National Register of Historic Places evaluates properties based on age, integrity and significance.
 Properties can include private homes, commercial buildings, landmarks and districts that meet the following criteria: